developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

 --docker-volumes /var/run/docker.sock:/var/run/docker.sock
 ```

-You can obtain your own registration token on Gitlab Admin panel under Overview/Runners section.
+You can obtain your own `registration-token` on Gitlab Admin panel under Overview/Runners section.

 As you add more projects, you are going to need multiple runners on your docker swarm nodes.
 You can register new runners with the same command we used.